-The Alternative Water Supply (AWS) Program is evaluating new projects that will meet future water supply needs in the San Francisco Public Utilities Commission (SFPUC) service area.
-This Program looks beyond existing infrastructure and surface water supplies of the Regional Water System (RWS) and local groundwater sources, to new and diverse or "alternative" water supply options such as expanding surface water storage, groundwater banking, transfers, purified water1 (potable reuse), desalination as well as technological innovations and other tools that can increase supply or reduce demand.
+The Alternative Water Supply (AWS) Program is evaluating new projects that will help meet future water supply needs in the San Francisco Public Utilities Commission (SFPUC) service area.
+This Program looks beyond existing infrastructure and surface water supplies of the Regional Water System (RWS) and local groundwater sources, to new and diverse or "alternative" water supply options such as groundwater banking, surface water storage expansion with a potential for diverse water supply sources, water transfers, purified water1 (potable reuse), desalination as well as technological innovations and other tools that can increase supply or reduce demand.

 Planning for and implementing alternative water supplies require a comprehensive and detailed planning effort that considers several interrelated planning challenges, many of which are different than those faced for traditional water supply planning at the SFPUC.
-These planning challenges may include new regulations, multi-party partnerships, and approaches for integrating supplies into the existing water system.
+These planning challenges include new and potential regulations, multi-party partnerships, and approaches for integrating supplies into the existing water system.
 Additionally, as with any long-term water supply planning effort, the SFPUC must also contend with future uncertainties such as instream flow needs, climate change, and future curtailments during droughts.
 These planning challenges and uncertainties highlight the importance of being thoughtful and adaptive in our planning efforts for the AWS Program.

 The central planning objective of the AWS Program is to meet anticipated water supply needs in drought years in the SFPUC's retail and wholesale service areas through the 2045 planning horizon.
 The water supply needs account for 1) the potential instream flow requirements that would affect available water supplies; 2) the SFPUC's contractual obligations to retail and wholesale customers, and an additional 9 million gallons per day (mgd) for the two interruptible customers2 (Cities of San Jose and Santa Clara).
 Based on the difference between the SFPUC's anticipated total obligations and expected supply availability in the RWS, the additional water supply need would be 122 mgd by 2045.
-However, demands over the planning horizon are projected to be lower.3 Comparing demand projections to water supply availability in 2045, the water supply need would be 84.4 mgd (Figure 1).
+However, demands over the planning horizon are projected to be lower than the obligations.3 Comparing demand projections to water supply availability in 2045, the water supply need would be 84 mgd (Figure 1).